 - Make-up items

 I am married to a nurse and he always sorts out our first aid kit before we travel.
 He also checks we have enough medication and that he has copies of our prescriptions with us.

-I recommend buying luggage that is easy to move around especially if you are planning to travel around the UK via car or train.
+I recommend buying luggage that is easy to move around, especially if you are planning to travel around the UK via car or train.
 I recently purchased an orange set and I love them – light, strong and very very bright!
 We do not have any problems locating my luggage on the carousel!

 I am a recent convert to packing cubes but now have no idea how I managed to pack without them.
-It makes organisation much easier and as we each have a set each we are able to unpack our own clothes quickly and easily when we arrive.
+It makes the organisation much easier and as we each have a set we are able to unpack our own clothes quickly and easily when we arrive.

-If you are visiting the UK during the spring, summer or autumn I have a packing post which covers those seasons too – The Ultimate UK packing guide.
+If you are visiting the UK during the spring, summer or autumn I have a packing post that covers those seasons too – The Ultimate UK packing guide.